sumersao/playoff-jimmy-butler/README.md

 # Is Playoff Jimmy Butler Real?

 Project to analyze if playoff Jimmy Butler is a real phenomenon.
-Read blog post for full methodology here(TODO).
+Read blog post for full methodology [here](https://stats100blog.wordpress.com/2023/06/08/is-playoff-jimmy-butler-real/).

 ## Data
 The data folder contains the csvs imported from: https://github.com/Nathanlauga/nba-data-scrapping.
 It also contains the two scraping scripts we wrote to collect data from NBA Reference, as well as a python notebook which cleans up and formats the data.